SeanEaster/jax_russell/README.md

 `jax-rusell` is a package that implements financial option formulas, and leverages Jax's autodifferentiation to support calculating "the greeks."

-Formulas are generally taken from Espen Haug's _The Complete Guide to Option Pricing Formulas_.
+Formulas are taken from Espen Haug's _The Complete Guide to Option Pricing Formulas_, unless otherwise noted.

+**Pre-alpha, API unstable.**

 * Documentation: <https://SeanEaster.github.io/jax_russell>